prism-rb/prism/README.md

 The last line mounts the HelloWorld component.
 Prism is currently hardcoded to mount to an element with id `#root` on load.
 In future this will be configurable.

+### Components and State

+Prism aims to provide a component system that should feel very similar to most virtual dom based JavaScript frameworks.

+You can nest Prism components, and use instances of Prism components directly when rendering in place of dom elements.

+Prism has no explicit state management built in, preferring to rely on Ruby's built-in state management tools, primarily instance variables in class instances.

+Components in a Prism app persist in memory, and will often have multiple methods call over their lifetime.

+Larger Prism applications would likely benefit from adapting a more structured approach to managing certain parts of state, a la Redux.

 ### API

 #### **`Prism::Component`**